Last year I wrote about Gainful Employment and initial drafts of the “rule anticipated to go into effect by July 2012.” What has happened since then?

 Gainful Employment regulations have addressed only vocational programs, those designed to prepare students for the workforce, with graduates that have high debt to income ratios, and low rates of repayment of their student loans.
 If the rules move forward, programs with graduates who are not able to secure gainful employment would eventually ne ineligible to receive federal financial aid.

 According to The Chronicle of Higher Education, some programs are already making changes in response to concerns about rising costs and student placement.
 The Career Education Corporation, a group of schools that includes Le Cordon Bleu, is “shifting to shorter-term culinary programs, while lowering costs.”
-And Corinthian Colleges, Inc., which includes Everest and Heald, “plans to slow enrollment in degree programs for criminal justice and medical insurance billing.”
+And Corinthian Colleges, Inc., which includes Heald, “plans to slow enrollment in degree programs for criminal justice and medical insurance billing.”

 Disclosure of information about program costs and graduate employment are also already available online at some schools – take a look The Art Institutes and University of Phoenix as two examples of the type of information you can find.
 All of the larger discussions about higher education costs and increasing student debt are also leading to the development of more tools to help you make decisions about your education from a financial perspective.
 The recent financial aid “shopping sheet” project is one related initiative designed to help schools more clearly “communicate financial aid offers.”